smttsp/temporal_consistency_odt/README.md

 and anomalies in video sequences.
 By identifying these discrepancies, we can capture valuable data to enhance our object detection model.
-These identified anomalies can subsequently be used in the training, validation, and testing phases for future iterations of the model.
+These anomalies can be annotated and integrated into the training, validation, and testing phases for future model iterations.
+Consequently, our tool serves as a core component in an active learning pipeline

 The system identifies the following anomalies: